Modeling the Multi-Wavelength Afterglow of Short Gamma-Ray Bursts with a Plateau Phase: Conclusions and discussion

 Afterglows of short GRBs are generally poorly monitored, particularly in terms of high-time-resolution and multi-wavelength follow-up.
 Most short GRBs were only observed sporadically in the optical band during the early afterglow phase, while radio observations are even rarer \citep{Fong:2015ApJ...815..102F}.
 It seriously limits both the precision of magnetar parameter inference and the opportunity to systematically compare different plateau origins.
 In addition, the small sample size introduces significant statistical fluctuations in the $\Gamma_0-E_{\gamma,\rm{iso}}$ correlation.
 Future high-cadence, broadband follow-up observations will therefore be essential to advance our understanding of short GRBs.
 The recently launched Einstein Probe (EP) \citep{Yuan:2025SCPMA..6839501Y} and the Space-based multiband astronomical Variable Objects Monitor (SVOM) \citep{Wei:2016arXiv161006892W} missions are expected to significantly enhance the multi-wavelength response capability and substantially increase the sample size of GRB afterglows.
-They will enable more reliable verification of the $\Gamma_0-E_{\gamma,\rm{iso}}$ correlation in short GRBs and help clarify the physical origin of their plateau phases.
+They will enable further test on the $\Gamma_0-E_{\gamma,\rm{iso}}$ correlation in short GRBs and, together with the EH--PS plane constructed from the prompt-afterglow correlations \citep{Lenart:2025JHEAp..4700384L}, help clarify the origin of the plateau phase.